svn2github/worldwind/WorldWind/README.txt

   altitudes to relative-to-ground, which is what the intersection methods expect.
 - Fixed WWJ-302, that caused flashing of continuously updating KML ground overlays.
 - Fixed WWJ-371, where some portions of Collada shapes were not pickable.
+- Repaired non-scoped abstract method declaration in RigidShape class.
+- Added Angle formatting for degrees and decimal minutes.
+Added degrees and decimal minutes option to LatLonGraticule.

   Note on using the JOGL libraries without the default runtime extraction of native binaries.
     This is accomplished by modifying World Wind's JOGL distribution to load native binaries directly from the library